sharpsalt/sharpsalt/README.md

 # 💫 About Me:
 Hi there!
 I’m Srijan Verma, a Computer Science and Engineering (CSE) student at the Indian Institute of Information Technology (IIIT) Nagpur.
-I’m passionate about Mathematics,competitive programming, machine learning, and deep learning.
-I love solving complex problems and continuously improving my skills.
-In my free time, I dive into development and explore new technologies.
-I’m always open to contributing to open-source projects and solving real-world problems through innovation.
-Let’s connect and create something impactful together!
+I usually fell sleep at reading room whenever I deal with an Actual Hyper Convolutionary Mathematics Questions which in general brain storms my Minds.

 ## 🌐 Socials: